matteoproietti1/Ukraine_Aid/README.md

 4) Handling missing and null values to avoid imprecise analysis

 ### Tools
-- Excel - Initial data cleansing, addressing formatting inconsistencies and improvment of data quality.Spacing and spreading of table.
+- Excel - Initial data cleansing, addressing formatting inconsistencies and improvment of data quality.
+Spacing and spreading of table.
 - BigQuery Studio SQL - Data Cleaning and Analysis
 - Tableau - Data Visualization for Dashboard